 The most common occurrence for these unsold models is:

 Generally, manufacturers will force unsold, previous year’s models—often unpopular models—to dealers when they order popular models.
 The dealers will then receive incentives from manufacturers on these unsold units, along with additional co-op advertising funds and discounts to help sell these units.

-Manufacturers will also help dealers with financing, which is called a floor plan, and often pay for all interest charges.
+Manufacturers will also help dealers with financing, which is called a floor plan and often pay for all interest charges.
 Unsold RV units remain in the dealer’s inventory, even for years, until these are sold.
-Older models often selling at a significantly lower price due to very, very deep discounts.
+Older models often sell at a significantly lower price due to very, very deep discounts.

 Dealers Return Unsold Campers

 You may be wondering why dealers just don’t give back the unsold models to manufacturers.

 Sometimes, they can actually do that.

 In fact, some dealers give unsold units back to the manufacturer since both of them are just losing money and space on the lot.
 After all, dealers cannot buy new RV models if they don’t have space for it.

 However, in most cases, these unsold units are the dealer’s property until a prospective buyer comes along.
 That’s why you can see some dealers getting pretty creative on how they could sell these older models.

 Unsold RVs Get Written Off as “Bad Debt”

 In the rare instance that manufacturers do take back unpopular models, these units just get written off as bad debt.
 A write-off as bad debt means the manufacturer has given up on being paid by the dealer.

 These cases happen when there are too few RV models sold, or when the model just doesn’t attract people.
 Instead of forcing the dealers to sell the models for steep discounts, they give up entirely and focus on bouncing back from the monetary loss.

 Unsold RVs Get Auctioned

 Another option manufacturers and dealers have is to get these old RV units auctioned.